Think You Are Ready For An Around The World Cruise?

 Many people put around the world tours on their bucket lists!
 We have friends who have booked an around the world cruise for 2019.
 They are always trying to get us to join them.
 If not for the whole thing, then at least for large segments.

 Our cruise trips are getting longer.
 We did two cruises back-to-back in the Caribbean for a total of 24 days.
 We had a great chance to see new destinations in Central America and then head back out to the islands of the eastern Caribbean.
 On our great cruise adventure, we were on the cruise ship for 51 days.
-A 12 day Baltic cruise turned into 24 days when we extended it to travel along the north coast of Europe.
+A 12 day Baltic cruise turned into 24 days when we extended it to travel along the coast of Western Europe.
 Longer trips have given us a chance to think about whether we are ready for an around the world cruise.

 Let’s look at the pros and cons.
 See if you are ready for an around the world cruise!